Probation Period in India 2026- Rules, Salary & Notice Period

 The Industrial Employment Act, Industrial Disputes Act, and Indian employment law shape how probationary employees must be treated.
 Government jobs follow stricter frameworks, while the private sector has flexibility.

-Laws Governing Probation in India
+Probation Period Rules in India for Employers

 • The Industrial Employment Act governs employment terms and classifications